 Note: This guide assumes you have the appropriate permissions and credentials to access Stampede2.
-These can be attained by having an active Stampede2 Allocation
+These can be

 10.2 Register a Storage System

 To register a system, you need to assemble a json description of the above requirements and some additional metadata.
 Start by saving the following storage system template in a file called tacc.work.taccuser.json: